-Non-executive directors Victor Herrero, who was formerly the CEO of Guess, will assume the dual role of executive chairman and CEO.
+Non-executive director Victor Herrero, who was formerly the CEO of Guess, will assume the dual role of executive chairman and CEO.

 Hong Kong-based private equity firm LionRock Capital acquired a 100 million pound majority stake in Clarks late last year.

 It came after the 195-year-old British footwear retailer received the green light from its creditors to launch a company voluntary arrangement (CVA).